sol/rewrite-with-location/README.markdown

 Assertions marked with (?) need further clarification.

-I propose a solution that is similar to [JHC's `SRCLOC_ANNOTATE` pragma][jhc-srcloc-annotate], but slightly more general.
+We propose a solution that is similar to [JHC's `SRCLOC_ANNOTATE` pragma][jhc-srcloc-annotate], but slightly more general.

     error :: String -> a
-    errorLoc :: Location -> String -> a
+    errorLoc :: IO Location -> String -> a
     {-# REWRITE_WITH_LOCATION error errorLoc -#}

     data Location

+We put the location into `IO` (in contrast to JHC's solution), so that it is easier to reason about code.

 ## Use cases